hemanth-purna-kumar-javvaji/React-Project1/README.md

 # React-Project1
-This a News Application using React Js framework.
+This is News Application using React Js framework.